shravya235/shravya235/README.md

 ---

-- 🌱 Currently expanding frontend and backend skills.
+- 💻 Currently expanding frontend and backend skills.
-- 💬 Feel free to reach out to me for collaboration or any freelance projects!
-- 📫 You can contact me at: **shravyar235@gmail.com**
+- 📧 You can contact me at: **shravyar235@gmail.com**

 ---